MadSciTech/legal-agreements/terms-and-condition.md

 (IV) YOUR FAILURE TO KEEP YOUR PASSWORD OR ACCOUNT DETAILS SECURE AND CONFIDENTIAL;

-13.2 THE LIMITATIONS ON MAD SCIENTIST TECHNOLOGIES’ LIABILITY TO YOU IN PARAGRAPH 13.1 ABOVE SHALL APPLY WHETHER OR NOT MAD SCIENTIST TECHNOLOGIES HAS BEEN ADVISED OF OR SHOULD HAVE BEEN AWARE OF THE POSSIBILITY OF ANY SUCH LOSSES ARISING.
+14.2 THE LIMITATIONS ON MAD SCIENTIST TECHNOLOGIES’ LIABILITY TO YOU IN PARAGRAPH 14.1 ABOVE SHALL APPLY WHETHER OR NOT MAD SCIENTIST TECHNOLOGIES HAS BEEN ADVISED OF OR SHOULD HAVE BEEN AWARE OF THE POSSIBILITY OF ANY SUCH LOSSES ARISING.
-<h3>14.
+<h3>15.
 Changes to the Terms</h3>
-14.1 Mad Scientist Technologies may make changes to the Terms from time to time.
+15.1 Mad Scientist Technologies may make changes to the Terms from time to time.
 When these changes are made, Mad Scientist Technologies will make a new copy of the Terms available at <a href="http://madscitech.com/about/terms/">http://madscitech.com/about/terms/</a> and any new Additional Terms will be made available to you from within, or through, the affected Services.

-14.2 You understand and agree that if you use the Services after the date on which the Terms have changed, Mad Scientist Technologies will treat your use as acceptance of the updated Terms.
+15.2 You understand and agree that if you use the Services after the date on which the Terms have changed, Mad Scientist Technologies will treat your use as acceptance of the updated Terms.
-<h3>15.
+<h3>16.
 General legal terms</h3>
-15.1 The Terms constitute the whole legal agreement between you and Mad Scientist Technologies and govern your use of the Services (but excluding any services which Mad Scientist Technologies may provide to you under a separate written agreement), and completely replace any prior agreements between you and Mad Scientist Technologies in relation to the Services.
+16.1 The Terms constitute the whole legal agreement between you and Mad Scientist Technologies and govern your use of the Services (but excluding any services which Mad Scientist Technologies may provide to you under a separate written agreement), and completely replace any prior agreements between you and Mad Scientist Technologies in relation to the Services.

-15.2 You agree that Mad Scientist Technologies may provide you with notices, including those regarding changes to the Terms, by email, regular mail, or postings on the Services.
+16.2 You agree that Mad Scientist Technologies may provide you with notices, including those regarding changes to the Terms, by email, regular mail, or postings on the Services.

-15.3 You agree that if Mad Scientist Technologies does not exercise or enforce any legal right or remedy which is contained in the Terms (or which Mad Scientist Technologies has the benefit of under any applicable law), this will not be taken to be a formal waiver of Mad Scientist Technologies’ rights and that those rights or remedies will still be available to Mad Scientist Technologies.
+16.3 You agree that if Mad Scientist Technologies does not exercise or enforce any legal right or remedy which is contained in the Terms (or which Mad Scientist Technologies has the benefit of under any applicable law), this will not be taken to be a formal waiver of Mad Scientist Technologies’ rights and that those rights or remedies will still be available to Mad Scientist Technologies.

-15.4 If any court of law, having the jurisdiction to decide on this matter, rules that any provision of these Terms is invalid, then that provision will be removed from the Terms without affecting the rest of the Terms.
+16.4 If any court of law, having the jurisdiction to decide on this matter, rules that any provision of these Terms is invalid, then that provision will be removed from the Terms without affecting the rest of the Terms.
 The remaining provisions of the Terms will continue to be valid and enforceable.

-15.5 You acknowledge and agree that each member of the group of companies of which Mad Scientist Technologies is the parent shall be third party beneficiaries to the Terms and that such other companies shall be entitled to directly enforce, and rely upon, any provision of the Terms which confers a benefit on (or rights in favor of) them.
+16.5 You acknowledge and agree that each member of the group of companies of which Mad Scientist Technologies is the parent shall be third party beneficiaries to the Terms and that such other companies shall be entitled to directly enforce, and rely upon, any provision of the Terms which confers a benefit on (or rights in favor of) them.
 Other than this, no other person or company shall be third party beneficiaries to the Terms.

-15.6 The Terms, and your relationship with Mad Scientist Technologies under the Terms, shall be governed by the laws of the State of Illinois without regard to its conflict of laws provisions.
+16.6 The Terms, and your relationship with Mad Scientist Technologies under the Terms, shall be governed by the laws of the State of Illinois without regard to its conflict of laws provisions.
 You and Mad Scientist Technologies agree to submit to the exclusive jurisdiction of the courts located within the county of Adams, Illinois to resolve any legal matter arising from the Terms.
 Notwithstanding this, you agree that Mad Scientist Technologies shall still be allowed to apply for injunctive remedies (or an equivalent type of urgent legal relief) in any jurisdiction.

-September 1, 2012
+Last Updated: October 18, 2019

 <a href="http://madscitech.com/about/terms/">http://madscitech.com/about/terms/</a>